 I'm a rescue advocate who won't say "adopt don't shop"

-Why I support the overall movement but not the specific phrase
+Why I vehemently support the overall movement but question the specific phrase

 I’m nervous to publish this.
 The greatest backlash I ever faced on the internet came from determined “adopt don’t shop” proclaimers.
 But I’ve been gathering these thoughts for over a year now, scattering them in various places (an Instagram comment section here, a direct message there, a conversation with Sean in between), and it’s time to organize one coherent piece.